Gabe-Chilldude/my-book-list/README.md

 No application encryption key has been specified.

-para resolver insira as seguintes linha em seu .env
+para resolver apenas insira no prompt de comando:

-APP_KEY="base64:J63qRTDLub5NuZvP+kb8YIorGS6qFYHKVo6u7179stY="
-APP_PREVIOUS_KEYS="base64:2nLsGFGzyoae2ax3EF2Lyq/hH6QghBGLIq5uL+Gp8/w="
+php artisan key:generate